 Hospitals are facing dwindling margins, reductions in federal support, and increased patient expectations.
 It is in an organization's best interest to reduce costs without sacrificing quality.
 Quality and value are what patients seek.
 It is challenging to keep quality high, and costs low as increasing patient costs are at an all-time high.
 Why are costs so high?
 Because of inefficiencies and redundancies that stem from three key areas.

 Today's healthcare organizations' top three pain points are people, process, and technology.
 Attracting the most talented and vast pool of providers to rural areas is a constant struggle.
 Turnover is high, and ensuring staff is up to date with ever-changing governmental requirements and adequately trained in the right skill sets and competencies is costly and time-consuming.
 A second pain point – process, consists of poorly defined workflows and issues like charge reconciliation and denial management requiring improvement across the revenue cycle.
 Regarding technology, many organizations are still operating with legacy platforms while others struggle to manage non-communicating disparate software systems.
-Covid-19 compounded these issues by adding hiring freezes, vaccine mandates, and labor shortages.
+MRA offers many services to help healthcare organizations streamline their processes and organize data.
+Covid-19 compounded these issues by adding hiring freezes, vaccine mandates, surgery delays, and labor shortages.
 Healthcare leaders need a partner to strategize with and provide them with the stability and scalability to tackle these challenges.

 Outsourcing areas like release of information, coding, and cancer registry introduces knowledgeable and competent resources to manage critical operational areas while allowing hospitals to better focus on core business needs and patient outcomes.
 Outsourcing service lines, such as diagnostic imaging, will enable hospitals to offer access to cutting-edge medical services without making the substantial investment necessary to purchase or upgrade expensive in-house equipment.
 Outsourced vendors have the increased flexibility to configure resources to meet swiftly changing market needs, making them nimbler than most organizations.

 Outsourcing is not a cure-all.
 Risks can be high.
 In 2018, 15,085,302 patient records were breached.2 Data breaches and patient confidentiality concerns are highest among business associates and third parties.
 Additional concerns are I.T.-related challenges and quality and control issues.
+With a 92 percent customer retention rate, MRA offers peace of mind with consistent high quality services.
 Implementing a risk management program coupled with using vendors possessing extensive industry experience will help mitigate these risks.
 Reputable outsourced HIM vendor services will remote into a virtual private network (VPN), preferably the hospital’s, to access their systems rather than extract protected health information (PHI) out of the hospital's system into their own.
 So that data connected through the VPN tunnel protects a patient's PHI by encrypting it.
 This connection is secure, compliant, controlled, and always monitored against breaches, further alleviating risks.

 Leave a Reply